dylan-shao/jupyter-README.md-auto-create/README.md

 Automatically create a README.md when you save your jupyter notebook.
 Note: pictures will not be created for this version

-Jupyter canbe [set up](https://jupyter-notebook.readthedocs.io/en/stable/config.html) for jupyter) to run many funcitons automatically, and it has a lot of hooks can be user.
+Jupyter can be [set up](https://jupyter-notebook.readthedocs.io/en/stable/config.html) to run many funcitons automatically, and it has a lot of hooks can be used.
 For example, `FileContentsManager.post_save_hook`  is called after your file is saved.
 We gonna use this hook to create a markdown file README.md every time you save your jupyter notebook.

 > create a configure file if you have not
 ```